Munawwar/react-global-states/README.md

 1. The biggest difference is that there is no reducer layer! and there are no events!

-   You use state-store.js's setState() or assignState() functions to set the global store's properties directly.
+   You use state-store.js's setState() or updateState() functions to set the global store's properties directly.
 It's so much simpler!

    Your client-side is mostly components layer and actions layer.